dougyb83/MTDb-Movie-Television-Database/README.md

 The live deployed application can be found deployed on [Heroku](https://mtdb-movie-television-database-ff116cae015a.herokuapp.com).

-### ElephantSQL Relational Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: PLACEHOLDER-NAME).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.

 ### MongoDB Non-Relational Database

 This project uses [MongoDB](https://www.mongodb.com) for the Non-Relational Database.